atulv2861/quintessence/api-endpoints-and-models.md

         return db_service
 ```

-This comprehensive API design provides a solid foundation for the Quintessence Consultants website backend with proper data models, schemas, and endpoints for both public and admin functionality.
+This comprehensive API design provides a solid foundation for the Seven Healer Consultants website backend with proper data models, schemas, and endpoints for both public and admin functionality.